 In this example, the user connected to a URL; the URL was pasted in the URL field, and then the username and password provided:

-Once the user clicks OK, Pyramid connects the URL (yellow highlight below), and the user then connected all tables from the file to the datasource using the Add Tables function, producing a separate table node for each table (green highlight):
+Once the user clicks OK, Pyramid connects the URL (yellow highlight below), and the user then uses Add Tables to connect all tables from the file to the datasource, producing a separate table node for each table (green highlight):